 10. Speak English whenever you can

-If you are not confident about speaking English the best way to overcome this to practice, practice, practice.
+If you are not confident about speaking English the best way to overcome this to practise, practise, practise.
 Even using a little bit of English will help boost your confidence and improve your skills.
 Try thanking your bus driver or asking a shop assistant where something is.